influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withUrl(url)
 ```

-URL is the base URL for Venafi Cloud.
-Defaults to "https://api.venafi.cloud/v1".
+"URL is the base URL for Venafi Cloud.
+Defaults to \"https://api.venafi.cloud/v1\"."

 ## obj spec.venafi.cloud.apiTokenSecretRef

-APITokenSecretRef is a secret key selector for the Venafi Cloud API token.
+"APITokenSecretRef is a secret key selector for the Venafi Cloud API token."

 ### fn spec.venafi.cloud.apiTokenSecretRef.withKey